td-github-training/td-github-training.github.io/site/docs/basic/git/commits.md

 - **The reflog is a limited time offer.** By default, reachable commits are displayed in the reflog for 90 days, but unreachable commits (meaning commits that are not attached to a branch) are only displayed for 30 days.

 > Sometimes, you'll want to save your work in a commit without having to think of a commit message, or before you're ready to organize your changes.
 If that's the case, you can create aliases to create "save points".
 See the appendix with aliases to learn how!

+## Syncing changes

+### git fetch

+`git fetch` This command downloads commits, files, and refs from a remote repository to your local repository, but it does not merge them with your local branches.

+It's a safe way to see what's happening on the remote repository before integrating changes into your local working copy.
+After fetching, you can inspect the changes or merge them manually with `git merge`.

+### git pull

+`git pull` This command is essentially a combination of `git fetch` followed by `git merge`.
+It downloads changes from the remote repository and immediately applies those changes to your current branch.

+This is typically used when you want to update your local branch with all data from its remote counterpart.

+### git push

+`git push` Uploads local repository content to a remote repository.